getpopper/popper/docs/sections/guides.md

 ### Launching a Jupyter Notebook

-This sections explains how to use Popper to launch a Jupyter notebooks, which are a useful tool for exploratory work.
+This sections explains how to use Popper to launch Jupyter notebooks, which are a useful tool for exploratory work.
-To make it easier to refactor successful expirements into your final workflow, it is important to use the same software environment for both.
-To do this, define a container shared between steps.
+Refactoring successful expirements into your final workflow is easier if you keep the software environment consistent between both, which you can do by defining a container shared between steps.

 Some workflows use multiple containers (and `Dockerfiles`), so it is good practice to organize these from the start in a seperate folder.